PalaboiCarti/ErsatzBoolTest/README.md

 Also, if you're using venv, DO NOT use git with the (venv) terminal.
 Always use gitbash for git.
 Use venv for running scripts or installing packages only.

 yeyeye

+also if you make updates on readme or whatever its best u do it here.
+Man, fetching main and shit like that then merging origin an branch? who gives a fuck about that? i dont. so yeah.